 Continue heading south on I-15, making stops along the way to visit Spanish Fork Peak or Loafer Mountain.
 You'll pass through several more towns along the way, before reaching Mt Nebo and Salt Creek Peak.

-Still heading south, you'll pass Mine Camp Peak and Joseph Peak.
+Still heading south, you'll make a small diversion from the interstate on US-50 to visit Richfield.
 It's worth taking a detour at this point to stop to visit Fishlake National Forest for some breathtaking views.

-Take your time and enjoy all the forest has to offer before taking Route 25 and then Route 100 which will lead you back onto I-15.
+Take your time and enjoy all the forest has to offer before hopping on I-70 which will lead you back onto I-15.
 Next, take Exit 112 to drive through Beaver before continuing to head south.

 From here you can make your way to Cedar Breaks National Monument, stopping along the way at Dixie National Forest, before taking Exit 27 to join UT-9 east which will take you to Zion National Park.

 The longer and more scenic option of the two begins by leaving Salt Lake City on I-15, heading south.
 At Exit 297 follow signs for Veterans Memorial Park, before switching to Interstate 215 (I-215) East, before taking Exit 2 to join Interstate 80 (I-80) through Summit Park.